-The board of directors of the Investment Company has appointed DWS Investment S.A. as Management Company.
+A. The Board of Directors of the Investment Company has appointed DWS Investment S.A. as Management Company.

-The Company has entered into an investment management agreement with DWS Investment S.A.
-Performance of investment management service is subject to the Law of 2010.
+B. The Investment Company has entered into a Management Company agreement with DWS Investment S.A.
+Performance of collective investment management service is subject to the Law of 2010.
 DWS Investment S.A. is a public limited company under Luxembourg law.
 It is established for an indeterminate time.
 The contract may be terminated by any of the parties on three months' notice.
-Administration covers all the tasks pertaining to joint investment management as specified in Annex II to the Law of 2010 (investment management, administration, distribution).
+Administration covers all the tasks pertaining to collective investment management as specified in Annex II to the Law of 2010 (investment management, administration, distribution).

-The Investment Company's board of directors remains jointly responsible for investing the Company's assets held in each respective sub-fund.
+C. The Investment Company's Board of Directors remains jointly responsible for investing the Investment Company's assets held in each sub-fund.

-The Management Company may, in compliance with the regulations of the Law of 2010, delegate one or more tasks to third parties under its supervision and control.
+D. The Management Company may, in compliance with the regulations of the Law of 2010, delegate one or more tasks to third parties under its supervision and control.